 There’s not a single skill that closes the sale.

-In other words, different sales approach work for every individual customer.
+In other words, a different sales approach works for every individual customer.
 Similarly, your sales reps all have different inclinations and character traits, which make them excel in particular sales areas.

 Instead of trying to build a cookie-cutter sales team, use these individual strengths, and focus on them.
 It’s best to allow every member of your team to develop and polish the sales skills they’re most comfortable with.